Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 \subsubsection{3.4.
 Discussion}

+A notice should be made regarding the results: we do not claim that these results represent the most optimized configuration of the PINN method.
+Neither do we claim the qualitative conclusions apply to all other hyperparameter configurations.
+These results merely reflect the outcomes of our computational experiments with respect to the specific configuration abovementioned.
+They should be deemed experimental data rather than a thorough analysis of the method's characteristics.

 The Taylor-Green vortex serves as a good benchmark case because it reduces the number of required residual constraints: residuals $r_4$ and $r_5$ are excluded from $r$ in equation \DUrole{ref}{eq:total-residual}.
-This means the optimizer can concentrte only on the residuals of initial conditions and the Navier-Stokes equations.
+This means the optimizer can concentrate only on the residuals of initial conditions and the Navier-Stokes equations.

-Using more GPUs (thus using more training points) did not speed up the convergence, which may indicate that the per-iteration number of points on a single GPU is already big enough.
+Using more GPUs (thus using more training points, i.e., spatio-temporal points) did not speed up the convergence, which may indicate that the per-iteration number of points on a single GPU is already big enough.
 The number of training points mainly affects the mean gradients of the residual with respect to model parameters, which then will be used to update parameters by gradient-descent-based optimizers.
-If the number of points is already big enough on a single GPU, then using more points or more GPU is unlikely to change the mean gradients significantly, causing the convergence solely to rely on learning rates.
+If the number of points is already big enough on a single GPU, then using more points or more GPUs is unlikely to change the mean gradients significantly, causing the convergence solely to rely on learning rates.

 The accuracy of the PINN solver was acceptable but not satisfying, especially when considering how much time it took to achieve such accuracy.
 The low accuracy to some degree was not surprising.
 Recall the theory in section 2.
 The PINN method only seeks the minimal residual on the total residual's hyperplane.
 It does not try to find the zero root of the hyperplane and does not even care whether such a zero root exists.
 Furthermore, by using a gradient-descent-based optimizer, the resulting minimum is likely just a local minimum.
 It makes sense that it is hard for the residual to be close to zero, meaning it is hard to make errors small.